 You want a backpack with a detachable day pack.
 Alternatively, you could buy a foldable backpack (like this one) to carry inside your luggage.

-Does it need to be small to meet strict airline (i.e. European low-cost carriers) luggage rules?
+Does it need to be small to meet strict airline (i.e. Ryanair and other European low-cost carriers) luggage rules?

 Check the carryon baggage rules for the airlines that you usually fly on and make sure the backpack you choose meets the requirements.